asterics/AsTeRICS/Documentation/docs/plugins/sensors/EyeX.md

 There are three offset correction modes provided, which can be chosen via the **offsetCorrectionMode** property or the respective events:

-*   offset correction spots
-when a new spot is set via the provided event listener, eye tracking is stopped for several seconds.
+*   **offset correction spots** when a new spot is set via the provided event listener, eye tracking is stopped for several seconds.
 Look at the cursor.
 After 1 second, the offest is measured.
 When the tracking starts again, the measured offset is applied in the area of the selected offsetCorrectionRadius.
 Here, linear approximation is used, so that looking at the original (weak) gaze estimation point will add the full offest value, resulting the corrected gaze estimation point.
-Multiple spots can be added at different screen loactions.*   permanent offset correction: the correction values for x and y which are provided via the input ports xOffset and yOffset are permanenty added to the gazepoint location.
-A joystick, mouthmouse or similar input device can be used to provide these values.*   combined offset correction: if the correction values for x and y which provided via the input ports xOffset and yOffset are not zero, the eyetracking stops and the correction values are applied to the last gazepoint.
+Multiple spots can be added at different screen loactions.
+*   **permanent offset correction**: the correction values for x and y which are provided via the input ports xOffset and yOffset are permanenty added to the gazepoint location.
+A joystick, mouthmouse or similar input device can be used to provide these values.
+*   **combined offset correction**: if the correction values for x and y which provided via the input ports xOffset and yOffset are not zero, the eyetracking stops and the correction values are applied to the last gazepoint.
 Eye-tracking starts again when the measured gazepoint differs from the corrected gazepoint by more than the selected offsetCorrectionRadius.

 [1]: https://tobiigaming.com/products/